RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Background on LLM-Based, Autonomous Agents

 \section{Background on LLM-Based, Autonomous Agents}

 By virtue of being trained on vast amounts of web knowledge, including natural language and source code, LLMs have demonstrated remarkable abilities in achieving human-level performance for various tasks~\cite{Bubeck2023}.
-A promising way of using these abilities are LLM-based agents that autonomously plan and execute actions to achieve a goal.
+A promising way of using these abilities are \emph{LLM-based agents}, by which we mean LLM-based techniques with two properties: (1) The LLM autonomously plans and executes a sequence of actions to achieve a goal, as opposed to responding to a hard-coded query or being queried in a hard-coded algorithm.
+(2) The actions performed by the LLM include invocations of external tools that enable the LLM to interact with its environment~\cite{Schick2023,Patil2023}.
+In the context of software engineering, and automated repair in particular, the tools could be tools usually used by developers, e.g., as part of an integrated development environment (IDE).
 The basic idea is to query the LLM with a prompt that contains the current state of the world, the goal to be achieved, and a set of actions that could be performed next.
 The model than decides which action to perform, and the feedback from performing the action is integrated into the next prompt.
-One way to represent ``actions'' is through tools that the model can invoke to interact with the world~\cite{Schick2023,Patil2023}.
 Recent surveys provide a comprehensive overview of LLM-based, autonomous agents~\cite{Wang2023} and of LLM agents equipped with tools invoked via APIs~\cite{Mialon2023}.
 The potential of such agents for software engineering currently is not well explored, which this paper aims to address for the challenging task of automated program repair.